apache/tooling-trusted-release/docs/conventions.md

 This convention aligns with Go's package naming practices.
 Follow [Go naming rules](https://go.dev/blog/package-names) for all modules.

+This only applies to modules outside of the Python standard library.
+The standard library module `os.path`, for example, must always be imported using the form `import os.path`, and _not_ `import os.path as path`.

+### Avoid duplicated module names

+Try to avoid using, for example, `baking/apple/pie.py` and `baking/cherry/pie.py` because these will both be imported as `pie` and one will have to be renamed.

+If there are duplicates imported within a single file, they should be disambiguated by the next level up.
+In the pie example, that would be `import baking.apple as apple` and then `apple.pie`, and `import baking.cherry as cherry` and `cherry.pie`.

 ### Never import names directly from modules

 Avoid importing specific names from modules: